 Prepares receipt and delivery of cadaver reports; prepares personal effects reports and other related records; cleans and sterilizes instruments and equipment; cleans autopsy room, refrigerators and motor vehicles; drives van to transport bodies to the Medical Examiner's Office; performs routine preventive maintenance on van; operates washer and dryer for cleaning of clothing, sheets and other material used in the autopsy area; disposes of infectious waste in accord with proper procedures.

-Utilizes computer applications to enter data and prepare reports.
+Utilizes computer applications to enter and verify data and prepare reports.

 Testifies in court.